If refinancing your existing loan without taking cash out, you can take advantage of a streamlined process.

 Your credit score is based on several factors, including how much debt you have, your credit history and whether or not you pay your bills on time.
 Your credit score can affect whether or not you'll meet the requirements for a loan.

 You are eligible for a free annual credit report through www.annualcreditreport.com.
 Read through it carefully and make sure there are no mistakes.
-If there are any errors, follow the information provided to correct any accounts so that your score is as accurate as possible.
-If you have already received your free credit report, you can still get another, you'll simply need to pay a small fee to receive another copy to know where you stand.
+If there are any errors, follow the information provided to correct any accounts so that your report is as accurate as possible.
+You may order reports from all three nationwide credit reporting companies at the same time or you can stagger your requests so that you receive three free copies (one from each company) over a 12-month period.

 You may want to avoid opening a new credit card account or making any large expense purchases when applying for your home loan, as that could change your credit and may affect your eligibility.